ojasvsingh/ratelimiter/README.md

 Area Calculator API with Rate Limiting
-  A SpringBoot REST API that calculates the area of a rectangle and enforces request rate limiting using Bucket4j.
-The API allows up to 10 requests per minute per applicaiton instance.
+  A SpringBoot REST API that calculates the area of a rectangle This API implements per-IP rate limiting using the token bucket algorithm via Bucket4j.
+  Each client IP address is assigned an independent in-memory token bucket allowing up to 10 requests per minute.
+  Requests exceeding this limit are rejected with HTTP 429 (Too Many Requests)

   Tech Stack
   - Java 17